Seaton Carew Golf Club: Seaton Carew Golf Club historical records and archive

 The club has an extensive historical archive as a result of the association of the Bunting family.
-Today this archive is held by Mr. Edward Bunting whose grandfather, C.J.
-Bunting and father, G. Bunting, both served as officials of the club.
-The Bunting's continuous association with the club began before 1890 when the archive began.
-C.J.
-Bunting became club secretary in 1893 recording in his newspaper archive "Appointed Honoury Secretary of Seaton Carew Golf Club on the 8th November 1893 but did not take office until the 13th of November 1893 (my birthday)".
+Today this archive is held by Mr. Edward Bunting whose grandfather, C. J. Bunting and father, G. Bunting, both served as officials of the club.
+The Buntings' continuous association with the club began before 1890 when the archive began.
+C. J. Bunting became club secretary in 1893 recording in his newspaper archive "Appointed Honoury Secretary of Seaton Carew Golf Club on the 8th November 1893 but did not take office until the 13th of November 1893 (my birthday)".
 Edward Bunting, a member of The Royal and Ancient Golf Club of St Andrews since 1991, was a marshal at three Open Championships in 1995, 2000 and 2005 and his father Gilbert Bunting was a referee at five Ryder Cups.
 Edward Bunting, who in 2014 was aged 78, during his amateur golfing career reached a handicap of 1.
-Bunting had the honour of scoring a "hole-in-one" on the Old Course at St Andrews which has been certificated by the Royal & Ancient Golf Club.
+Bunting had the honour of scoring a "hole-in-one" on the Old Course at St Andrews which has been certificated by the Royal and Ancient Golf Club.
 This was his only hole-in-one throughout a long amateur golfing career, not as you might expect on a par 3 but on the 307-yard par 4 9th hole on the "Old Course".

 The Seaton Carew Golf Club archives held by the Bunting family have been used to prepare several unpublished papers about the history of the club, but two publications have used them extensively.
-Firstly, a book celebrating the Centenary of the club was published by Derek Hornby in 1974 entitled "The History of Seaton Carew Golf Club 1874-1974".
+Firstly, a book celebrating the centenary of the club was published by Derek Hornby in 1974 entitled "The History of Seaton Carew Golf Club 1874-1974".
 In 1999 Mr Ron Trotter produced a pictorial history of the club to celebrate the 125th anniversary entitled "125 years of Golf at Seaton Carew 1874-1999".
 In this latter publication many of the historical papers, photographs and score cards in the Bunting archive were reproduced.
 In Mr Hornby's book he makes a very appropriate dedication to the bulk of the golfing fraternity but is particularly pertinent to those such as the Bunting family "To all those ordinary club golfers who will never be champions but whose whole hearted enthusiasm for the game make them its backbone."